akupedia/mcdonaldsindia/README.md

-# mcdonaldsindia
+# mcdonaldsindia -- Hardcastle Restaurents demo by --> Akash Angle

-A clone/demo made for McDonald's India.
+## A clone/demo made for McDonald's India.